Nokia Lumia 930 review - the last great Nokia smartphone?

 However, despite being almost two years old, there's still plenty to like about the Lumia 930.
 Available in the same highlighter green and orange cases as the rest of the 2014 Lumia range, including the excellent Lumia 735 and Lumia 630, the Lumia 930 certainly stands out from the crowd.
 It also has a 5in OLED display with a 1,920x,1080 resolution, a 20-megapixel PureView camera, 32GB of storage and its internal hardware is among the fastest we've seen for a Windows handset.
 It's a huge improvement over Nokia's previous flagship model, the Lumia 925, so much so that the Lumia 930 even has the potential to go head to head with Nokia's two phablets, the 1320 and 1520.

-One thing that hasn't changed, though, is Nokia's excellent build quality.
+One thing that hasn't changed is Nokia's excellent build quality.
 The Lumia 930 may measure a chunky 9.8mm thick and weigh a hefty 167g, but its solid metal rim and sealed matt rear make it feel incredibly sturdy and well-made.
 It's more angular than the Lumia 925, but the design is way more desirable.